mcu-tools/mcuboot/docs/design.md

     -----------------------------------------------------------------------'
 ```

-If the swap status region indicates that the images are not contiguous, mcuboot
+If the swap status region indicates that the images are not contiguous, MCUboot
 determines the type of swap operation that was interrupted by reading the `swap
 info` field in the active image trailer and extracting the swap type from bits
 0-3 then resumes the operation.
 In other words, it applies the procedure defined